-- •Investigate notifiable incidents, dangerous occurrences and cases of work-related illness in accordance with national incident selection criteria. - Undertake a programme of targeted interventions of premises where the risk of legionnaire's disease is greater. - •Inspect falls from height and workplace transport management in warehousing / distribution premises / other premises where history of falling from height known (not chains). - •Investigate all notifiable incidents where work-related violence is implicated to ensure that the business has both suitable management systems in place, and adequate security measures. - When identified undertake inspections of vehicles delivering goods to all sector premises to reduce risks from unstable loads.
+- Investigate notifiable incidents, dangerous occurrences and cases of workrelated illness in accordance with national incident selection criteria. - Undertake a programme of targeted interventions of premises where the risk of legionnaire's disease is greater. - •Undertake the assessment of notified asbestos removal work from all of the premises regulated by the local authority. - •Inspect falls from height and workplace transport management in warehousing / distribution premises / other premises where history of risks from falling from height are known. - •Investigate all notifiable incidents where work-related violence is implicated to ensure that the business has both suitable management systems in place, and adequate security measures. - When identified undertake inspections of vehicles delivering goods to all sector premises to reduce risks from unstable loads.